Higher Heights for America PAC was proud to endorse Senator Kamala D. Harris (CA) to be our next vice president of the United States of America.

 Addressing the country’s long, tortured history of lynching is another issue that the senator has taken on.
 Since 1918 Congress had tried but failed roughly 200 times to pass anti-lynching legislation.
 On February 14, 2019, Kamala introduced The Justice for Victims of Lynching Act, which would criminalize lynching for the first time in American history.
 She was joined by her colleagues Senator Cory Booker (NJ) and Senator Tim Scott (SC) in sponsoring the bill.
 The motion was passed, marking a historic step towards the first federal anti-lynching law in the United States.

-In her previous role as California Attorney General, Kamala led the team that helped bring down California’s Proposition 8 in the U.S. Supreme Court and establish marriage equality nationwide.
+In her previous role as California Attorney General, Kamala led the team that helped bring down California’s Proposition 8 in the U.S. Supreme Court and establishes marriage equality nationwide.

 Born in Oakland, California, Kamala is a graduate of Howard University, a member of Alpha Kappa Alpha Sorority, Inc., and she earned her law degree from the University of California, Hastings College of the Law.
 Growing up, she had a stroller’s eye view of the Civil Rights Movement.
 Through the examples of courageous leaders such as Thurgood Marshall, Constance Baker Motley, and Charles Hamilton Houston, she learned the kind of character required to stand up to the powerful, and she resolved to spend her life advocating for those who could not defend themselves.